-On August 6, 1945, the United States dropped the first atomic bomb at Hiroshima, killing between 70,000 and 80,000 Japanese civilians.
+On August 6, 1945, the United States dropped the first atomic bomb on Hiroshima, killing between 70,000 and 80,000 Japanese civilians.
 Sr Julie, whose convent was located just two kilometers away from the epicenter of the blast, was in the garden of the convent saying her morning prayers when the bomb detonated.

 Two years before she died at the age of 93 in Toyko in 1987, Canny gave an interview to Adrian Miller of the Andersonstown News recounting her memories of that day.

 “Suddenly there was a huge bang in the sky, just above the city,” she recalled.
 “We were all thrown from our seats onto the ground.
-Realising that it was a bomb, we quickly picked ourselves up and made a run for cover in the direction of the convent.
+Realizing that it was a bomb, we quickly picked ourselves up and made a run for cover in the direction of the convent.

 “We had only just taken shelter inside the convent when the entire building began to shake and give way.
 We turned and rushed outside again, the convent collapsing at our heels.
 The convent wall collapsed before our very eyes and beyond where the wall had stood until a few seconds before lay the remains of our neighborhood.